mrjacobbloom/pattern-matcher.js/README.md

 #### `myClass.setArgTypes(argTypes: Array.<NodeClass|Any>): NodeClass`

 Set the list of argument types accepted by the class.
 Allows for recursion I guess.
-The types can either be other `NodeClass`s, or anything else.
-For example, you might have a type that wraps native JS numbers or strings.
+The types can either be other `NodeClass`es, or anything else.
+For example, you might have a class that wraps native JS numbers or strings.

 Returns the NodeClass so it can be riskily chained with the constructor.